FAQS

 Dark green plus signDark green minus sign

-Will the energy produced be used in Morgan County?
+Will the energy produced be used locally?
 In Colorado?

 Design, Construction & Operations